bcdev/zappend/docs/guide.md

 for computed slice datasets, especially if the specified target dataset chunking is different from the slice dataset chunking.
-This may cause Dask graphs to be computed multiple times if the source chunking overlaps multiple target chunks, potentially causing large resource overheads while recomputing and/or reloading same source chunks multiple times.
+This may cause Dask graphs to be computed multiple times if the source chunking overlaps multiple target chunks, potentially causing large resource overheads while recomputing and/or reloading the same source chunks multiple times.

 In such cases it can help to "terminate" such computations for each slice by